 - Projected balance sheet at startup, as well as at the end of each year for three years

 - Break-even analysis

 Ah, you’ve finally reached the end of your business plan!
-This is the final section that you’ll need to create.
+This is the final section that you need to create.

 Before creating your plan, take a look at a few plans for other businesses that are similar to yours.
-There are numerous examples of complete business plans available online.
+There are lots of examples of complete business plans available online.
 To get started, check out this site.

-Once you have a better idea of what you want your plan to look like, there are a few ways to make the process of creating your business plan easier.
+Once you have a better idea of what you want your plan to look like, there are a few ways to make writing your business plan easier.

 One of the most affordable ways to write a business plan is by finding one of the hundreds of free business plan templates online.
 There are even templates that are designed for specific businesses and industries.

-The right template will provide you with a format that you can follow, so it’s a matter of merely filling in the blanks.
+The right template will give you a format that you can follow, so it’s a matter of merely filling in the blanks.
 And the best ones will even include detailed instructions to further guide you.
 Super simple!

 - The Small Business Administration has a free online business plan template.
 It’s called the Business Plan Tool.